haarcuba/testix/docs/tutorial/line_monitor_unit_tests/watching_the_subprocess.rst

 There is a quick here - after running ``patch_module(line_monitor, 'select')``, the ``select`` object inside the tested ``line_monitor`` module is replace by a ``Fake('select')`` fake object.
 Later, we want to demand that ``poller.register()`` be called with the ``select.POLLIN`` constant.
-As things are, this would technically also be the fake objcet ``Fake('select.POLLIN')``, since |testix| automatically generates fake objects whenever you lookup a ``Fake``'s attribute (unless it's explicitly set up).
+As things are, this would technically also be the fake object ``Fake('select.POLLIN')``, since |testix| automatically generates fake objects whenever you lookup a ``Fake``'s attribute (unless it's explicitly set up).